0atman/noboilerplate/scripts/37-functional-rust.md

 Most modern languages have these functional-light features.
 Javascript, Go, Python, and Ruby all have most of these.

+---

+### Rust's Functional Features

+1. Cofigurable Closures (move or borrow)
+2. Dataclasses (Enums)
+3. Lazy Evaluation (limited with iterators, unlimited with macros)
+4. Tail call recursion (with the `tailcall` crate, and in the future `become` keyword)
+5. **PURITY** 👼 (kindof, stay tuned)
+notes:

-They are hugely useful, and Rust, of course, has them all.
+They are hugely useful, and Rust, of course, has them all as well as a few more.

 But Rust has a killer feature.

 Rust has Pure functions.